 Customer acquisition is the process of identifying and targeting prospective buyers, nurturing them through the sales funnel, and converting them into paying customers.
 Ideally, a customer acquisition strategy is a systematic, ongoing effort that is regularly refined and updated in response to market changes and trends.

-To remain viable and competitive, companies need to continuously fuel growth in two ways: attract and convert new customers, and persuade existing customers to spend more.
-Also, a well-developed and expertly executed customer acquisition strategy can preserve resources and maximize ROI by targeting the right prospects and delivering the right message at the right time.
+To remain viable and competitive, companies need to continuously fuel growth in two ways.
+First, they need to attract and convert new customers.
+Second, they need to persuade existing customers to spend more.
+Also, a well-developed and expertly executed customer acquisition strategy can preserve resources.
+As well as maximize ROI by targeting the right prospects and delivering the right message at the right time.

 There is no template for developing the why, where, and how of a customer acquisition strategy.
 Although, the strategy should be tailored to fit the business and its target audience.